cah-john-ryan/expo-go-real-time-chat/session-13-post-a-photo.md

 git add .
 git commit -m "session-13-post-a-photo done"
 ```

+I do not need you to post a message stating that you are done with this session.
+The photo you just posted will take care of that.

 ### SESSION COMPLETE

 Up next -> [Session 14 - View photos](session-14-view-photos.md)